sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/13 - Skyward/2 - DB Division.md

 "Cleansing a place like this needs some dope tunes."
 You paused briefly, coming up with an idea, and looked for the Doom 2016 soundtrack in your library.

 "*...What?
-What on Earth did you just say?*"
+What in the Goddesses did you just say?*"

 "Rip and tear, birdo."
-With that, you tapped '[BFG Division](https://youtu.be/QHRuTYtSbJQ)' on the phone, which started to play its intro, and you slipped your phone back into your pocket, in favour of the Master Sword.
+With that, you tapped '[BFG Division](https://youtu.be/QHRuTYtSbJQ)' on the phone, which started to play its intro, and you slipped your phone back into your pocket, in favour of unsheathing the Master Sword.
 "Until it is done."

 "*Oh, /wonderful/.*" The Champion's voice sighed in defeat. "*I'm being visited by a /psychopath/.*"